 General dermatology sessions at BIDMC.

 Includes outpatient general endocrinology and diabetes mellitus session at BIDMC and at Joslin Diabetes Center, along with time on inpatient endocrine consult service.

 At Children's Hospital adolescent medicine practice; available for residents who are strongly considering a career in adolescent medicine.

 Allergy and ENT

 At BIDMC and Massachusetts Eye & Ear Infirmary; common ENT and allergy issues.

-At Dimock Community Health Center; general counseling services, addictions, and eating disorders.
+At Dimock Community Health Center; general counseling services, addiction medicine, and eating disorders.

 Sessions at local colleges in the Boston area; women's health, preventive medicine, musculoskeletal medicine, and patient education.